lsst-sqre/squash-api/README.rst

  source venv/bin/activate
  make update

+3. Run the app locally

-3. Initialize local instances of MySQL, Redis, InfluxDB and Chronograf for development/testing
+To run the app locally you need a local instances of MySQL, Redis, InfluxDB and Chronograf, which are set up through docker-compose.

 .. code-block::

  docker-compose up

 The SQuaSH API requires the `AWS credentials present in the environment <https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html>`_.
 It also assumes that the `s3://squash-dev.data/` S3 bucket was previously created.

-4. Run the app locally

 Note that by default the app will run using the development config profile, which is equivalent to do: